Milestones

 - CamSIS Log In to self-service pages

-- From where you can also read your CGSRS (Cambridge Graduate Supervision Reporting System) reports.
+- From where you can also read your supervision reports.

 - Apply for leave to work away, intermission, and much more.

-- Code of Practice – Graduate research degrees and certificates of postgraduate studies, Board of Graduate Studies
+- Code of Practice – Postgraduate research degrees and certificates of postgraduate studies, Board of Graduate Studies

 All research students and their supervisors are required to read and be familiar with the Code of Practice - Departmental statement on plagiarism